 If your graphic design team is in the same predicament, communication tools can help a lot.
 Some tools, such as Slack, come with a stack of features and integrations that allow your team to collaborate on projects together.

-For more tech-savvy agencies who want more control, such as being able to ping instant messages to one another, talk in real-time, have threads that keep the discussion organized, a customized Slack clone could be even better.
+For more tech-savvy agencies who want more control, such as being able to ping instant messages to one another, and keep the discussion organized, a customized Slack clone could be even better.
 Create a powerful chat solution that helps your whole team stay connected while resolving problems and moving a project forward together.

 If your graphic design company was taken by surprise by the pandemic, you might find that your workflow management process is proving to be inefficient by slowing your operations down.